-Salary packages for teachers in the United Arab Emirates can range between $3,500-$5,500 (12,300-20,400 AED) per month, depending on experience.
-However, like most Middle Eastern countries, the requirements are stringent and most jobs require teachers to be certified to teach in their home countries or at least have several years of teaching experience.
+Salary packages for teachers in the United Arab Emirates can range between $3,500-$5,500 (12,300-22,000 AED) per month, depending on experience.
+However, like most Middle Eastern countries, the requirements are stringent, and most jobs require teachers to be certified to teach in their home countries or at least have several years of teaching experience.
 Additionally, while highly experienced teachers can make a salary around or even potentially above $6,000 USD per month, the average teacher is making much closer to 16,000 AED ($4,350).

 Two of the most popular destinations in the UAE are Dubai and Abu Dhabi.
 These world-class cities are the definition of cosmopolitanism.
 If you live here, you'll have your choice of top restaurants, beaches, nightlife, and cultural activities.
 Additionally, the cost of living is in the U.A.E. is less than in the United States.

 New Job Postings in the U.A.E

-The food, snow-capped mountains, springtime cherry blossoms, steaming bowls of noodles, and welcoming people have given teaching in Japan a wide appeal.
+The cuisine, snow-capped mountains, springtime cherry blossoms, steaming bowls of noodles, and welcoming people have given teaching in Japan a broad appeal.
 And it doesn’t hurt either that salaries in Japan have a wide range of $2,200-$5,000 (¥220,000-¥540,000) per month, depending on your certifications and experience as a teacher.

 Previous teaching experience is not necessary, though it can be tough to find a position without it since the job market in Japan is extremely competitive.

 New Job Postings in Japan

 ESL teacher salaries in Kuwait range from $2,600-$4,000 (785-1,200 KWD) per month, tax-free.
-Most employers require teacher certification and experience especially for higher salaries in this range.
+Most employers require teacher certification and experience, especially for higher salaries in this range.

 Oman is one of the most developed countries in the Arab world, and it has seen rapid advancements in its education system in recent years.

-Teacher salaries in Oman can range from $2,000-$3,500 (750-1,350 OMR) per month, and with a very low cost of living (around $700 per month) you'll have plenty of opportunities to expand your savings.
+Teacher salaries in Oman can range from $2,000-$3,500 (750-1,350 OMR) per month, and with a very low cost of living you'll live comfortably and have plenty of opportunities to expand your savings.

 New Job Postings in South Korea

 If you decide to teach in China, you can either work through a private company or find a position at a public school.
-English skills are a requirement for many students hoping to pursue higher education in China, so your contributions will really make a difference in the lives of your students.
+English skills are a requirement for many students hoping to pursue higher education in China, so your contributions will make a difference in the lives of your students.

 New Job Postings in China

-- Typical requirements: Bachelor's degree and prior experience.
+Typical requirements: Bachelor's degree and TEFL certificate

-Bonus: Teach in the US or Online
+Bonus: Teach in the US or online

 As with most professions, a Master's degree will help you significantly raise your salary, as will experience and certifications.
-Urban centers and towns or cities with a high immigrant or international student population tend to have more teaching opportunities and salaries -- though they might also have a higher overall cost of living.
+Urban centers and towns or cities with a high immigrant or international student population tend to have more teaching opportunities and better wages -- though they might also have a higher overall cost of living.